Kidney stones, urinary lithiasis: can plants treat that effectively?

 - an urgent need to urinate,

-– (painful) evacuation of small crystals in the urine,
+- (painful) evacuation of small crystals with the urine,

 - nausea and vomiting.